George Russell (racing driver): 2025: Contract year

 Russell opened the season with four podiums in six races at Albert Park, Shanghai, Sakhir, and Miami, predominantly trailing one or both McLarens.
 In Australia, he raced conservatively in intermittently rainy conditions and inherited third place when Oscar Piastri went off track.
 At Shanghai, Russell qualified second for the main race, splitting the two McLarens; strong teamwork from McLaren allowed Lando Norris to pass him at turn one, and Russell finished third.
 After an uneventful fifth-place finish at Suzuka with almost no overtaking within the top 10, Russell bounced back in Bahrain: he fended off Norris in the closing laps to finish second—overcoming faulty brakes and electronics—and received widespread praise from the racing press for his adaptive performance.
 (Note: Per several sources:) Struggling with tyre overheating, Mercedes laboured to fifth- and sixth-place finishes in Jeddah.
 At Miami, Russell was out-qualified by Antonelli for the first time, before an unconventional decision to start the Grand Prix on hard tyres was rewarded with a near-free pit stop under virtual safety car conditions, helping him finish third.

 Mercedes began testing major upgrades during the Imola-Monaco-Barcelona tripleheader, but the team generally lacked the pace to compete for wins.
 The Mercedes W16's new suspension was particularly enigmatic: introduced at Imola, it was withdrawn after one middling race.
 The team reintroduced it at Montreal three rounds later, and Russell controlled the race from start to finish, picking up his maiden Formula One hat-trick (taking pole, winning, and setting the fastest lap).
-However, the improvement quickly faded, and at Spa-Francorchamps, Russell noted that the temperamental W16 was struggling even in relatively favorable conditions.
+However, the improvement quickly faded, and at Spa-Francorchamps, Russell noted that the temperamental W16 was struggling even in relatively favourable conditions.
 Mercedes reverted to the older suspension at Hungary one round later, and Russell scored a podium after hunting down Charles Leclerc, whose car was dramatically fading.
 Aside from those two podiums, Russell's next-best finish was a chaotic fourth-place at Barcelona where he qualified fourth, lost two places at the start, undercut Lewis Hamilton, passed fourth-placed Max Verstappen in the closing laps after a safety car restart, and was hit by Verstappen on track near the end of the race, for which the Dutchman expressed regret.
 (Note: After tussling with Russell and Charles Leclerc, Verstappen was asked to give back fourth place to Russell, which proved to be a strategy error on Red Bull's part.
 An infuriated Verstappen slowed down before bumping wheels with Russell (he ultimately gave up the place and received a ten-second penalty).
 Verstappen said that his move was "not right and shouldn't have happened", but claimed it was a "misjudgment"; several commentators thought it was intentional.)
+Verstappen received a time penalty for hitting Russell, which cost him nine championship points.
+Ironically, after a late-season charge, Verstappen closed most of the gap to Lando Norris in the Drivers' Championship, but lost the title by two points.